 Client Server

-Client and Server are two applications involved in communication.
-These components work together over a network.
+together over a network.
 It involves the client requesting service from the server.
-The Server provides the requested service.
+The Server provides

 Client-server denotes a relationship between cooperating programs in an application, composed of clients initiating requests for services and servers providing that function or service.